Bread cheese

 Bread cheese (leipäjuusto /fi/ or juustoleipä /fi/; kahvijuusto; kaffeost or brödost), sometimes known in the United States as Finnish squeaky cheese, is a Finnish fresh cheese traditionally made from cow's colostrum.
-In America, cow's milk is generally used but can also be made with goat milk.
+In the US, cow's milk is generally used but can also be made with goat milk.
 Commercially available versions are typically made from cow's milk.
 The cheese originally comes from Southern Ostrobothnia, Northern Finland, and Kainuu.

 Finnish name

-Traditionally, the cheese has been called leipäjuusto mainly in Ostrobothnia and Lapland and juustoleipä in Kainuu.
-Nowadays the two words are interchangeable, but leipäjuusto is the more common spelling.
+Traditionally, the cheese has been called leipäjuusto mainly in Ostrobothnia and Lapland, and juustoleipä in Kainuu.
+Nowadays, the two words are interchangeable, but leipäjuusto is the more common spelling.
 Other dialects have various names (such as narskujuusto) that refer to the way that fresh leipäjuusto "squeaks" against the teeth when bitten.